What is a Transportation Supervisor?

 Speaking: Talking to others to convey information effectively.

-New jobs are being produced at a rate of 6.6% which is lower than average.
-The Bureau of Labor Statistics predicts 13,500 new jobs for Transportation Supervisors by 2026.
+In the United States, there were 204,200 jobs for Transportation Supervisor in 2016.
+New jobs are being produced at a rate of 6.6% which is above the national average.
+The Bureau of Labor Statistics predicts 13,500 new jobs for Transportation Supervisor by 2026.
 There will be an estimated 22,600 positions for Transportation Supervisor per year.

 What Tools do Transportation Supervisors Use?